google/framework-for-osdu/osdu-r2/os-delivery/README.md

 Upon request from another OSDU R2 service:

 1. Verify the incoming request.
     * Verify the authentication token.
-Fail signed URL generation if the token is missing or invalid, and then respond with the `401 Unauthorized` status.
+If the token is missing or invalid, and then respond with the `401 Unauthorized` status.
     * Verify the partition ID.
-Fail signed URL generation if the partition ID is missing, invalid or doesn't have assigned user groups, and then respond with the `400 Bad Request` status.
+If the partition ID is missing, invalid or doesn't have assigned user groups, and then respond with the `400 Bad Request` status.
     * Validate the file list request.
 2. Obtain the requested files from the database.
 3. Return the result to the caller.